languel/mediamime/docs/PRD.md

 - **Pipeline orchestration.** `scripts/mediapipe/index.js` listens for input/layer events, instantiates one MediaPipe Holistic processor per active input, and maintains `processors` keyed by `sourceId`.
 - **Frame prep.** Each processor draws the cropped/flip-corrected frame into an offscreen canvas before calling `holistic.send({ image })`.
 - **Event bus.** Pipeline state and Holistic results emit via `mediamime:pipeline-state` and `mediamime:holistic-results`.
 Downstream modules (drawing, mapping) subscribe without tight coupling.
-- **Fallback behaviour.** If Holistic support is unavailable or a camera fails, processors log a warning and fall back to the sample clip when possible; the preview panel surfaces the status chip.
+- **Fallback behaviour.** If Holistic support is unavailable or a camera fails, processors log a warning and prompt the user to reconnect the camera.
+File-based builds now default to opening the camera on first load because the sample clip is blocked under `file://`; hosted sessions can still switch to the bundled clip if needed.
+The preview panel surfaces the status chip for each scenario.

 ### 6.4 Gesture Editor & Score Model